 Nintendo released a handful of new amiibos based on characters in Breath of the Wild, but all of the existing Zelda amiibos function with the game.
 In fact, there are exclusive items that can only be obtained through these older Legend of Zelda amiibos.
 Each amiibo can only be used once a day, providing bonuses, such as a cache of cooking materials, arrows, weapons, and armor pieces.
 For example, the 8-bit Link amiibo can drop a full set of items based on the original NES Legend of Zelda game.
 Because none of these original amiibos are being produced anymore, and current online prices are greatly inflated, I find it quite appalling.
 Locking items behind these figures is no different than releasing expensive and exclusive downloadable content.

 The Legend of Zelda: Breath of the Wild is without a doubt one of the best games and freshest takes in the series, and should be played by every Nintendo Switch owner.
 Whether playing docked or in handheld mode, the game is reminiscent of gaming bliss.
 There are frame rate issues in both modes, but dock mode certainly has more technical problems.
 Breath of the Wild has surprised me at every turn, and after the lackadaisical Skyward Sword, I’m elated to see the series try something new and become one of the best games in recent memory.
-I am disappointed that the overall narrative is lacking and Link’s lost memory since quite cliché, but the gameplay makes up for any shortcomings.Note: The Legend of Zelda: Breath of the Wild was reviewed based on a physical Nintendo Switch copy of the game.
+I am disappointed that the overall narrative is lacking and Link’s lost memory since quite cliché, but the gameplay makes up for any shortcomings.Note: The Legend of Zelda: Breath of the Wild was reviewed on Switch.
+A physical copy of the game purchased by SelectButton.